-There are about 32,400 hectares of national wildlife refuge set aside on the Northshore, including Big Branch Marsh and the Northlake Nature Center on Bayou Castine.
-Kayakers find easy access points along many of the bayous and rivers and on Lake Pontchartrain, with Bayou Cane being a popular launching point.
-In Slidell, go on a guided swamp tour for an up-close look at the beautiful Honey Island Swamp and its wildlife, or take the kids to Insta-Gator Ranch to see alligators hatch.
-Visit Global Wildlife Center to get up close and personal with giraffes, camels, llamas and more at the Global Wildlife Center.
+There are about 32,400 hectares of national wildlife refuge preserved within the Northshore, including Big Branch Marsh and the Northlake Nature Center on Bayou Castine.
+Kayakers can find easy access points along many of the bayous and rivers and on Lake Pontchartrain, with Bayou Cane being a popular launching point.
+In Slidell, go on a guided swamp tour for an up-close look at the scenic Honey Island Swamp and its wildlife, or take the kids to Insta-Gator Ranch and Hatchery to hold baby alligators.
+Visit Global Wildlife Center to interact with giraffes, camels, llamas and other creatures.

 The 50-kilometer Tammany Trace is a jewel of a bike trail threading through many Northshore communities.
 It’s a Rails to Trails Conservancy project that turned old railroad tracks into a wide, paved bike path.
-Visitors walk or rent and ride bikes through the stately pines.
-Explore expansive Fontainebleau State Park on an equestrian trail, by canoe or on a hike.
-There are also a number of great golf courses here, and anglers can cast a line off a pier on the lake or spend an afternoon on one of the Slidell area’s charter fishing boats for some monster trout or redfish.
+Visitors can walk or rent and ride bikes through the stately pines.
+At Fontainebleau State Park, camp, hike, bike, enjoy the beach or head out on the water.
+Louisiana Tours and Adventures offers pontoon boat tours from Fairview-Riverside State Park.
+Slidell’s charter fishing boats lead anglers to massive trout and redfish.

-Can’t get enough of the area’s character?
-Stop in to Olde Towne Slidell, a 10-square-block downtown district of historic buildings, antiques and specialty shops and museums.
-Experience eclectic folk art at the eye-opening Abita Mystery House at the UCM Museum, a roadside attraction for all ages.
-Live music can be found at the historic Dew Drop Social and Benevolent Jazz Hall or at the community concerts held at the Tammany Trace trailheads.
-And don’t forget to whet your palate: Enjoy wine-tasting at Pontchartrain Vineyards or beer-tasting at the Abita Brewery and Covington Brewhouse.
+Can’t get enough of the area’s charm?
+Tour Olde Towne Slidell, a walkable downtown district full of historic buildings, antique stores, specialty shops and museums.
+Experience eclectic folk art at the eye-opening Abita Mystery House at the UCM Museum, a roadside attraction for all ages in Abita Springs.
+And leave time for live music at the historic Dew Drop Social and Benevolent Jazz Hall in Mandeville or at community concerts on Tammany Trace trailheads around the Northshore.

-Fontainebleau State Park, the most visited state park in Louisiana, was originally a sugar plantation and so named for the beautiful forest near Paris, a favorite recreation area of the French kings.
+Fontainebleau State Park, the most visited state park in Louisiana, is named after a forest near Paris, a favorite recreation area of the French kings.

 The Lake Pontchartrain Causeway, connecting Mandeville and Metairie, is considered the longest continuous bridge over water in the world.

-Abita Springs was a popular retreat for 19th-century New Orleanians, who came for fresh air produced by the numerous pine trees and to drink and swim in the spring waters, said to have medicinal qualities.
+Abita Springs was a popular retreat for 19th-century New Orleanians, who came for fresh air produced by the numerous pine trees and to drink and swim.
+Legend has it that the spring waters have medicinal qualities.